KishoreKaushal/my-first-game-in-godot/README.md

 Now set the `drag_margin_left` and `drag_margin_right` to `0`.
 As `drag_margin` specifies the margin to drag the camera and we want our camera to be centered around the player along the horzontal axis.
 Also, enable `drag_margin_h_enabled` and `drag_margin_v_enabled` property, otherwise `drag_margin` properties wouldn't do anything.

 To move camera smoothly enable the `smoothing_enabled` option.

+## Chapter 11: Creating a mini level and adding background